craftcms/docs/docs/5.x/reference/element-types/assets.md

 ## Filesystems

-Filesystems decouple asset management (organization, permissions, and content) from the minutiae of actually storing and serving files.
+Filesystems decouple the minutiae of storing and serving actual files from asset management (organization, permissions, and content).

 All filesystems support the following options: